Steven-cpp/SGX-Scraping/readme.md

 # SGX Scraping

 This is my mini-project to download time and sales historical data on the [SGX website](https://www.sgx.com/research-education/derivatives) within a specified date range.
-It can download the following files for the **past 1000 market days**:
+It can download the following files for the **past 1000 market days** (which is `2019-05-06`):

 1. `WEBPXTICK_DT-*.zip`
 2. `TickData_structure.dat`